Encouraging children to be independent learners means we need to know much more about how children learn rather than just what they learn.

-This specific collection of clips focus on what self-regulation looks like and what the adults are doing to support this behaviour.
+This specific collection of clips focus on what self-regulation looks like and what the adults are doing to support self-regulation skills.

 In our experience, training is most effective when the learning points come directly from the participants and the clip library is perfect for this kind of self-directed learning.
 It enables you to schedule more frequent, shorter and more sharply focused continuous development sessions which can be revisited later on.

-The clip library enables you to provide more targeted support and to assess the impact, while the ready accessibility of the individual short clips means you can return to them at your convenience to reassess, reemphasise and highlight learning points with specific practitioners when they need it.
+The clip library enables you to provide more targeted support and to assess how you enable self-regulation to develop, while the ready accessibility of the individual short clips means you can return to them at your convenience to reassess, reemphasise and highlight learning points with specific practitioners when they need it.